couchbaselabs/couchbeans/README.md

 Bean scopes are mutually exclusive.
 Use `@Scope` annotation to set bean scope.

-### Local beans
-- All beans under `java` package
-- All beans marked with `@Local` annotation

-Local beans are not stored on the cluster and are processed locally on the node.
-Local beans can still be linked to other beans but these links will not appear on any other nodes and will not survive a node restart.
-Local beans are always present in all bean update/creation contexts that are being handled on the node.

-### Internal beans
-Internal beans are represented by protected classes and never handled or available on any other than internal nodes.

-### External beans
-Beans can be marked with `@External` annotation.
-External beans are global and processed only on external nodes.

 ### Foreign beans
 Foreign bean is a bean object that is loaded on a node other than internal node that owns bean's vbucket.

 #### Setter instrumentation (implemented)
 To avoid running setter logic on foreign beans, all bean setters are instrumented so that, when invoked on a foreign bean, they just set the field value without running actual method code (the code will be executed later on the owning node).